Amber masthead

 Please send feedback to Andy Goetz (agoetz -at- sdsc.edu) and Guoquan Chen (guoquan.chen -at- intel.com) and the Amber mailing list.
 Thank you!

-We are pleased to announce the availability of support for AMD GPU hardware in pmemd version 22.
+We are pleased to announce the availability of support for AMD GPU hardware.
 Users should understand that this involves a lot of new code, and that we are looking for feedback on any problems that arise.
 Please start with short test runs, and check the outputs carefully before undertaking long simultions.

-You should probably do the above in a fresh copy of the amber22_src folder, just to be sure nothing bad happens to your current Amber22 installation.
-Please report successes and failures to the amber mailing list, so that your experience helps others.
+You should probably work in a fresh copy of the amber24_src folder, just to be sure nothing bad happens to your current Amber24 installation.
+Please report successes and failures to the Amber mailing list, so that your experience helps others.

 Introduction